sUNC-Utilities/Global-Functions-Documentation/Libraries/Instances.md

 ## getnilinstances

-Returns a list of instances that don't have their parent property set to `nil`.
+Returns a list of instances that have their parent property set to `nil`.

 ```luau
 function getnilinstances(): { Instance }